MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-data-sandbox.md

 ---
 # required metadata

-title: Upgrade from AX 2012 - Data upgrade in sandbox environments [Deprecated]
+title: Upgrade from AX 2012 - Data upgrade in sandbox environments
 description: This topic explains how to perform a data upgrade from Microsoft Dynamics AX 2012 to Finance and Operations in a sandbox environment.
 author: laneswenka
 ms.date: 06/04/2021